takmin/GenFlextangle/readme.txt

 https://www.easypeasyandfun.com/butterfly-life-cycle-paper-toy/
 https://createartwithme.com/flextangle-steam-art-project/

+You need OpenCV library to build this program (3.4 or later).
+I prepared windows10 execution "GenFlextangle.exe" in "GenFlextangle_win_binary.zip", so you can use this program without compile.
+You need visual studio v15 redistribution package.

+How to use:
 1. Enter an image file path, then the image is displayed in new window.
 2. Surround image area by a hexagon.
 Drag center of